That Little 40 Acre Patch of Land

 He built a life on the county line

-Forty acres, not a dollar more
+Forty acres, not a acre more

 Just enough to keep from poor